-Practicing good oral hygiene and eliminating factors that potentially contribute to the condition — such as tobacco use or medications that contain bismuth — help resolve black, hairy tongue.
-Talk to your doctor or dentist before discontinuing a prescribed medication.
+Practicing good oral hygiene and eliminating factors that may contribute to the condition — such as tobacco use or medications that contain bismuth — help resolve black hairy tongue.
+Be sure to talk to your doctor or dentist before stopping a prescribed medication.

 To practice good oral health and to remove the tongue discoloration:

 - Brush your tongue.
-Giving your tongue a gentle brushing whenever you brush your teeth removes dead cells, bacteria and food debris.
+Give your tongue a gentle brushing whenever you brush your teeth to remove dead cells, bacteria and food debris.
 Use a soft-bristled toothbrush or a flexible tongue scraper.

 - Floss at least once a day.
 Proper flossing removes food particles and plaque from between your teeth.

 - Visit your dentist regularly.
-Get professional tooth cleanings and regular oral exams, which can help your dentist prevent problems or spot them early.
-Your dentist can recommend a schedule for your situation.
+Get professional teeth cleanings and regular oral exams, which can help your dentist prevent problems or spot them early.
+Your dentist can recommend a schedule for you.